-Since it’s such a big investment and nothing to sneeze at for most people, many homeowners stay put in their houses for a fairly long time.
+Buying a home is often the biggest purchase of a person’s life.
+Thus, it’s no surprise that homeowners choose to stay put in their houses for a fairly long time.
 According to Zillow, the average home buyer stays in their house for 13 years.
 However there are always situations that might come up in the short term that could affect your long term needs.
+So, how long should you own a house before selling?
+This article helps homeowners understand the data behind the ideal time to own your home, while also making the best decision for your personal situation.

 What are reasons for selling your house sooner than expected?

 Job relocation: You might get a new job that makes it necessary for you to live somewhere else, whether it’s another city, state, or even country.
-If that’s the case, it might make sense for you to sell your home rather than carry another mortgage in the next place.
+In this case, it might make sense for you to sell your home rather than carry a second mortgage.

 Health emergency: It’s possible you or somebody else in your family falls ill and that may require moving for better medical treatment, or you just don’t have the ability to take care of your house anymore.